 Enter: red light therapy.

-Red wavelengths of light (around 630–700 nm) have zero melatonin-suppressing effects.
+Red wavelengths of light (around 630–700 nm) have zero the body's natural sleep-regulating hormone-suppressing effects.
 In fact, they may actually promote relaxation and deeper sleep.

 Unlike blue and white light, red light allows your body to naturally transition into nighttime mode, supporting a proper circadian rhythm reset.

-A 2012 study published in the Journal of Athletic Training showed that athletes exposed to red light before bed experienced improved sleep quality and increased melatonin levels.
+A 2012 study published in the Journal of Athletic Training showed that athletes exposed to red light before bed experienced improved sleep quality and increased the body's natural sleep-regulating hormone levels.

 Translation: red light isn't just non-disruptive — it actively encourages your body to do what it wants to do: rest and restore.